aiidateam/aiida-core/docs/source/topics/processes/concepts.rst

 The final option is the ``Finished`` state, which means that the process was successfully executed, and the execution was nominal.
 Note that this does not automatically mean that the result of the process can also be considered to be successful, it was just executed without any problems.

-To distinguish between a successful and a failed execution, there is the :ref:`exit status<concepts_process_exit_codes>`.
+To distinguish between a successful and a failed execution, there is the :ref:`exit status<topics:processes:concepts:exit_codes>`.
 This is another attribute that is stored in the node of the process and is an integer that can be set by the process.
 A ``0`` (zero) means that the result of the process was successful, and a non-zero value indicates a failure.
 All the process nodes used by the various processes are sub-classes of :py:class:`~aiida.orm.nodes.process.ProcessNode`, which defines handy properties to query the process state and exit status.